richdevelopments/transition-excerise/README.md

-# Transformation Techiques
+# Transition Excerise

-Making an image smoothly double in size when hovering over it.
+Here I am using keyframes and animation properties to make an image spin continuously without any breaks in rotation.